• Blog

 At the very least, you'll need two appointments:

 On your first visit, your healthcare provider will shape the abutment teeth.
 In order to make room for the crown, they will remove some of the enamel and dentin.
-They will take an impression or perform a digital scan of your teeth which a dental lab then uses as a guide to make false teeth and crowns out of porcelain or other materials.
+They will take an impression or perform a digital scan of your teeth, which a dental lab then uses as a guide to make false teeth and crowns out of porcelain or other materials.
 While your permanent bridge is being made by the lab, you'll have a temporary one in place to protect any exposed areas in your mouth.

 On your second visit, they'll take out the temporary bridge and replace it with a permanent one.
 They'll also inspect the new bridge to make any necessary adjustments for your comfort.